TruongChien/shapenet/README.md

 Create config.yaml file

-By default each model under experiment create sub-dir in results dir.
-Both configured in config.yaml Note not all variable syntactically checked.
-Validation still in TODO.
+By default trainer will create directory indicated in config.yaml file, each model under result Both configured in config.yaml Note not all variable syntactically checked.
+Validation for config.yaml still in TODO not all done so please use existing example.

 Each experiment create set of directories.
-Inside each directory we have generated graph that used under a train a model.
-During prediction phase graph serialized to pickle file.
+Inside each directory we have generated graph that used for a train a model.
+All model files serialized to pickle files.

 ## Test run

+- Generative notebook mainly to run on colab

 ```bash
 python main.py